Text Link

 What causes acid reflux and GERD?

-When acid reflux occurs, the acid that is in the stomach gets released and travels upwards into the esophagus (throat) and causes heartburn and a bitter taste.
-GERD is when acid reflux occurs more than twice a week for a prolonged period of time.
+Acid reflux occurs when the acid that is in the stomach travels upwards into the esophagus (throat).2 When acid reflux occurs more than twice a week for a prolonged period of time, it's generally considered GERD.

 Can bulimia cause GERD?

-Some studies have found self-induced vomiting does damage to the esophagus and there seems to be a higher incidence of GERD-related symptoms.
-But a research review has concluded that, while there may be an association between bulimia and reflux-related symptoms, further investigation with more subjects and better study design is needed to to prove conclusively that bulimia causes acid reflux and GERD.
-(3)
+Some studies have connected the damage to the esophagus from self-induced vomiting and a higher incidence of GERD-related symptoms.
+But a research review has concluded that, while there may be an association between BN and reflux-related symptoms, further investigation with more subjects and better study design is needed to to prove conclusively that bulimia leads to GERD.3

 Getting help for GERD and acid reflux

-But consuming a variety of food is the best way for the body to get the fuel and nutrients it needs to function properly and heal itself.
-When a person has bulimia, their eating habits are disordered and food choices are restricted.
+In these cases, supplements can be used to help replenish nutrient deficiencies, but consuming a variety of food is the best way for the body to get the fuel and nutrients it needs to function properly and heal itself—which may be tricky when dealing with digestive issues like GERD or eating disorders like BN.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.